 All submissions are subject to a double blind peer review process.

-The JAABC Journals serve the education community by providing high-quality academic / business research journals and conferences in the areas of finance, economics, information systems, accounting, marketing, general management, information technology, health care management and international management.
+The JAABC Journals, Brc, Jabrc, Jaabc, serve the education community by providing high-quality academic / business research journals and conferences in the areas of finance, economics, information systems, accounting, marketing, general management, information technology, health care management and international management.
 Other tracks can be seen at www.jaabc.com/tracks.html.
+The Jaabc journals aim to publish high-quality papers that represent the true breadth of the methodologies and applications that define the research field.
+The journals serve the entire research community including practitioners, researchers, educators, and students.
+The papers that appear in the Jaabc journals must satisfy the essential requirements: research-focused, scientific, and broad.
 All the journals are refereed academic journals which publish the scientific research findings in their field with the ISSN numbers issued by the Library of Congress, Washington, DC.
 A double blind peer review process is used to ensure research excellence in both the journals and the conferences.
 The review process may take up to one to three months.
 Three refereed academic journals are published in hard copy format and distributed in more than fifty-five countries.
-The average acceptance rate is sixteen percent.
-The hard copies and digital copies of the journals are archived by Jaabc Publication.
-The hard copies of the journals are also archived by universities in the U.S. and Asia.
+The average acceptance rate is twelve percent.
+The hard copies and the digital copies of the journals are archived by the Scholarly Scientific Cambridge Data Bank.
 In addition, seven conferences are held annually in four different countries.
 Founded in Florida in 2001, JAABC remains committed to the research community for business education.
 JAABC, private organization, is supported by its members, private sources, publishing houses, and registration fees.
 We are a member of Association of American Publishers (AAP), Professional / Scholarly Publishing, New York and Chamber of Commerce of Beverly Hills, Los Angeles, California.
 The journals will meet the quality and integrity requirements of applicable accreditation agencies (AACSB, regional) and journal evaluation organizations to insure our publications provide our authors publication venues that are recognized by their institutions for academic advancement and academically qualified statue.
-All the journals are indexed by Online Computer Library Center (OCLC), which has 16,964 member libraries in 122 countries around the world.
-The OCLC number is 805078765 for JAABC; .
+All the journals are indexed by the Cambridge Social Science Citation Index, CSSCI, the Online Computer Library Center (OCLC), and the National Library of Australia.
+The OCLC has 16,964 member libraries in 122 countries around the world.
+The OCLC number for the journals: 805078765 for JAABC; .
 920449522 for BRC and 805078765 JABRC.
-All the journals are also indexed by the National Library of Australia; NLA: 42709473for JAABC; NLA: 55269788 for BRC; NLA: 49026139 for JABRC.
+The NLA numbers for the journals; NLA: 42709473 * NLA: 55269788 * NLA: 49026139.

-The JAABC journals (JABRC, JAABC, BRC) and all conferences reserve the rights to amend, modify, add to, or delete its rules, policies, and procedures affecting its institutional relationship with authors (contributors) as deemed necessary by the administration.
+The JAABC journals, Brc, Jabrc, Jaabc) and all conferences reserve the rights to amend, modify, add to, or delete its rules, policies, and procedures affecting its institutional relationship with authors (contributors) as deemed necessary by the administration.
 Any such amendment, modification, addition, or deletion shall not be considered a violation of the relationship between JABRC, JAABC , BRC, Conferences and authors (contributors).
 The submission gives The Journal of American Business Review, Cambridge (JABRC), The Journal of American Academy of Business, Cambridge (JAABC) and conferences exclusive rights to publish, copyright, and control reproduction of the manuscript.

-As scholarly Journals, JAABC, BRC, and JABRC, contain the views, thoughts, assertions and opinions ("information") of its contributing authors.
+As scholarly Journals, Brc, Jabrc, Jaabc, contain the views, thoughts, assertions and opinions ("information") of its contributing authors.
 The Information provided by these authors does not necessarily represent the journals.
 The journals make no representations about the accuracy of the Information contained herein; and the inclusion of the Information herein shall not be construed as an endorsement, either explicitly or implicitly, of the Information by the journals.
 The Journals disclaims any and all responsibility or liability resulting from the Information contained in the Journals.

 Complaints about the journals and conferences can be reported to editors at email@example.com